sdave777/Internet-of-Things_IDS_Data/README.md

 1812 benign UDPs and only 111 benign TCPs

 It appears that all activity originates from 192.168.1.195, indicating either a compromised device or server, or this is the simply the NAT address that we are seeing.
+If the device is compromised, it should be removed and/or, if the resources are available, quarantined and sent to a specialist for forensic analysis.
 If this an issue with the NAT address, then the following should be done:

 ## Strategies for Mitigating NAT's Impact on IDS